SanCamillo-NeurophysiologyLab/SuperPipelineMultiverseAnalysis/functions/1_preprocessing/README.md

-This folder contains all the functions related to the preprocessing step. ciao
+This folder contains all the functions related to the preprocessing step.